Bruceploitation: Rebirth

 Bruceploitation has continued in the United States in a muted form since the 1970s.
 Films such as Force: Five, No Retreat, No Surrender, and The Last Dragon used Bruce Lee as a marketing hook, and the genre continues to be a source of exploration for fans of the late Little Dragon and his doppelgangers.
 Fist of Fear, Touch of Death told a fictional life story of the star.

-Michael Worth in 2017 began an effort to shine more light on the subject, beginning with helping to produce the first official documentary on the subject with Severin Films.

 In May 2010, Carl Jones published the book Here Come the Kung Fu Clones.
 It focuses on a particular Lee-a-like, Ho Chung Tao, but it also explores the best and worst actors and films that the genre has to offer.

-In the third season of the 2012 Teenage Mutant Ninja Turtles animated series, the character of Hun (originally a muscle-bound Caucasian from the 2003 cartoon series) makes his debut, with his appearance and behaviour closely patterned after Bruce Lee.

 The first Spanish book on the genre by Ivan E. Fernandez Fojón, Bruceploitation.
 Los clones de Bruce Lee was published by Applehead Team Creaciones in November 2017.

+In 1994, the film The Green Hornet was released in Hong Kong, directed by Lam Ching-ying (friend and action choreographer of Bruce Lee) and starring Chin Ka-lok, in the plot, Dong (Chin Ka-lok) is the current Green Hornet (a composite character between Green Hornet and Kato), following a millennial legacy, a predecessor of Dong looks like Kato (Bruce Lee).

+Black Mask is a 1996 Hong Kong action film starring Jet Li.
+Based on the 1992 manhua of the same name created by Li Chi-Tak, the film features a hero who wears a domino mask and a chauffeur's cap, in homage to the Kato.
+In 2002, the sequel Black Mask 2: City of Masks was released, this time starring Andy On in the title role.

+In the film Legend of the Fist: The Return of Chen Zhen (2010), Donnie Yen plays Chen Zhen, a character played by Bruce Lee in the classic Fist of Fury (1972).
+Chen Zhen adopts a masked identity inspired by Kato to fight against the Japanese occupation and protect the population.

 Stewart Home’s book Re-Enter The Dragon: Genre Theory, Brucesploitation & the Sleazy Joys of Lowbrow Cinema (Ledatape Organisation, Melbourne 2018) "is cleaning up the territory and sharpening the contours of the category of Bruceploitation which as he sees it has not been worked out rigorously enough by early pioneers."
 This book appeared after Home made and exhibited an art film meditation on the subject of Bruceploitation for Glasgow International in 2016.

 The Legend of Bruce Lee (2008), a Chinese television drama series based on the life of Bruce Lee, has been watched by over 400 million viewers in China through CCTV, making it the most-watched Chinese television drama series of all time, as of 2017.

-It has also been aired in other parts of the world: United States (KTSF), Italy (RAI 4), Canada (FTV), Brazil (Rede CNT; Band), Vietnam (HTV2; DN1-RTV), South Korea (SBS), Japan (NTV), Hong Kong (ATV Home), Philippines (Q), Taiwan (TTV), Iran (IRIB), Venezuela (Televen), United Kingdom (Netflix) and Indonesia (Hi Indo).
+It has also been aired in other parts of the world.